Pediatric ureteroscopy

 You and your child will have a follow-up appointment with our specialists four to six weeks after their procedure, to see if any other stones have developed.
 We will also teach you how to prevent stones.

-How do I prepare my child for a Pediatric Ureteroscopy?
+How do I prepare my child for a pediatric ureteroscopy?

 Your child will need to go under general anesthesia for the procedure.
 This means that eating and drinking before the procedure will be limited to keep your child safe.
 Your doctor and the care team will provide detailed guidelines to follow.